The Civilians R&D

 Your cast may not exceed 8 actors.
 We are a company dedicated to presenting plays that represent our community and are seeking a diverse collection of voices from all cultural backgrounds, races and ages.
 We love to get inventive and say ‘YES’ so we encourage you to be fearless in your ideas.

 All selected scripts will be combined to create the world premiere of The BED.
 This collage-like production will be produced by Theatre LILA in March, 2017.
 Writers will receive a small stipend, a pair of complimentary tickets to the production and acknowledgement in press, website and playbill materials.

 Submissions are DUE JULY 10th, 2016.
 Please email your submission in a PDF format to email@example.com.
 Subject line should read ‘The BED-(your last name)’

 33 ⅓ is a prestigious book publishing company that focuses on albums.
 It’s been around since 2003 and has gained a fairly good reputation, pays their writers a small advance, and offers a healthy percentage from book sales.
 You write a proposal for an album you want to cover, write a chapter, give a table of contents, and go.
 It’s great for the music lover who is also a great non-fiction writer able to give solid critique, cultural analysis, and understanding of where an album fits in the trajectory of music.

-If you would like to submit a proposal for a 33 ⅓ volume, please submit ALL of the following to email@example.com before 12:00am EST on July 27th, 2015.
-No exceptions.
-The word/page counts below are not exact but should point you in the right direction of what I’m looking for.
-Submissions that don’t include complete responses to the first 9 requirements below will not be considered.
+If you would like to submit a proposal for a 33 ⅓ volume, please submit ALL of the following firstname.lastname@example.org.
+The word/page counts below are not exact but should point you in the right direction of what we are looking for.
+Proposals will be reviewed on a rolling basis.

 Submit the content below in one single document as either .doc, .docx or .pdf.
 No .rtf files will be accepted.
 Please put your name, album and artist in the subject line of the email.